Media & Telecom Accounting & Tax Outsourcing

 The global telecom industry generates ~$1.5 trillion in annual revenue, and OTT video alone is projected to grow from $169B to $230B by 2029 per the PwC Global Entertainment & Media Outlook.
-Millions of daily usage events need accurate revenue recognition – and your team can't keep up.
+Millions of daily usage events need accurate revenue recognition, and trained U.S.-led offshore teams keep that work moving for media and telecom businesses and the firms that serve them.

 Media and telecom clients are the hardest to account for.
 And the costliest to get wrong.